aist-oceanworks/mudrod/GUIUserGuide.md

 4. Find datasets using semantic search

 This tutorial will require MUDROD to already be published as a web service.
-Please refer to [**Installing MUDROD on CentOS**](https://github.com/mudrod/mudrod/blob/master/Installation.md)
+Please refer to [**Installing MUDROD on CentOS**](https://github.com/mudrod/mudrod/blob/master/Installation.md) for further information.

 Mudrod provides two kinds of web services.
 One web service is based on Kibana - a visulization tool of ELK stack.
 The port of this service is 5601.
 Another one is a java web service developed on our own, which is published through tomcat, with a port of 8080.